ALVAROPING1/Trailmakers-API-LuaLS/README.md

    - Other editors: set the value of the LuaLS setting `Lua.workspace.userThirdParty` to an array with the path of the addons folder.
 You might want to set this only in the workspace settings of your mods folder
 4. After opening a lua file in the mods folder, you should be prompted to enable the addon.
 Select "Apply and modify settings".
 If you aren't prompted to enable the addon, verify that the LuaLS setting `workspace.checkThirdParty` is set to `true`
 5. To remove duplicate documentation, remove the official documentation library file (`trailmakers_docs.lua`) from the mods folder

+## Updating

+If you cloned the repository when downloading it, you can simply do a pull.
+If you downloaded it as a `.zip`, you need to redownload it and replace your local copy with the new version